marklogic/marklogic-kubernetes/README.md

 ```
 kubectl port-forward my-release-marklogic-0 8000:8000 8001:8001
 ```
-Please refer [Documentation](http://cms-ml-docs-stage.marklogic.com/11.0/guide/kubernetes-guide/en/creating-a-marklogic-cluster/accessing-marklogic-server-in-a-kubernetes-cluster.html) for more options on accessing MarkLogic server in a Kubernetes cluster.
+Please refer [Official Documentation](https://docs.marklogic.com/11.0/guide/kubernetes-guide/en/accessing-marklogic-server-in-a-kubernetes-cluster.html) for more options on accessing MarkLogic server in a Kubernetes cluster.

 By default, MarkLogic admin credentials will be set to random alphanumeric value.
 Use the following steps to extract the admin username, password and wallet-password from a secret: